KoryNunn/es-twentysixnext/README.md

 ## The Bad

-~~Functionally, there is nothing bad about these features~~
+Functionally, there is nothing bad about these features

-Nevermind, of cource there are problems.
+~~Nevermind, of cource there are problems.~~

 ```
 var x = {y} //legit
 var x = {get} // fucked
 ```

-Because `get` is a magic property used for getter/setters..
+~~Because `get` is a magic property used for getter/setters..~~

+NEVERMIND AGAIN!
+That was just a v8 bug which is now fixed.

 ## The ugly